Code-Institute-Submissions/MikaCodez-Divine_Timing_JanResub/README.md

 Heroku - for the deployment of the project.
 Coolors - to choose the colour palette and colour shades.
 PostgreSQL - database storage of the models.
-Cloudinary - image and static files storage.
+AWS - image and static files storage.
 AmIResponsive - responsiveness of the site.
 Lighthouse - used for testing site functionality.
 PEP8 - used for Python files testing.